 Leashes, Collars, and Training Equipment

 Choosing the correct training equipment can make a massive difference when training your dog.
 Choosing the correct leash, collar, or harness can give you better control and makes sure your dog cannot escape or injure themselves.
 We recommend using products that do not cause the dog any kind of pain as a means for control.
 Products like prong collars, choke chains, or shock collars ultimately can do more harm than good.
 These products do not teach the dog how to walk but use pain as a way to prevent a behavior.
-The different products we recommend are talked about in detail bellow.
+The different products we recommend are talked about in detail bellow with links where you can purchase the equipment.

 Martingale Collars